BVI Bareboat Itinerary

 Sail to North Sound on Virgin Gorda – if you want to stop off en route for snorkelling, it’s great at the Dogs or Mountain Point.
 You have quite a choice of places to anchor overnight as well!

 The Bitter End Yacht Club offers entertainment and music most nights, and you can also pick up provisions, try your hand on a Hobie Cat or practice your windsurfing for a sample of the many opportunities on offer.
-Or you can use the marina at Leverick Bay where there’s a good restaurant for your evening meal if you’re looking for something quieter, and if neither of those tickle your fancy why not go to Yacht Club Costa Smeralda to look at the superyachts?
+Or you can use the marina at Leverick Bay where there’s a good restaurant for your evening meal if you’re looking for something quieter, and if neither of those tickles your fancy why not go to Yacht Club Costa Smeralda to look at the superyachts?

-You could dress up for the evening and go to Biras Creek, where there is an evening dress code and first class service at one of the best restaurants and wine cellars in the British Virgin Islands.
+You could dress up for the evening and go to Biras Creek, where there are an evening dress code and first class service at one of the best restaurants and wine cellars in the British Virgin Islands.

 Day 5 - Guana Island and Little Harbor, Jost Van Dyke